308241561/Prework/README.md

 The following **additional** features are implemented:

-- [ ] List anything else that you can get done to improve the app functionality!
+- [x] List anything else that you can get done to improve the app functionality!
+    - [x] added three optional tip percentage
+    - [x] added the dark and light mode of the app

 ## Video Walkthrough